Resources for Meetings

 NYYM Programs for families, youth, and their meetings.

 Resources on families, youth and First Day School

 Family-Friendly Meetings—Articles from March 2016 Spark on the theme Family-Friendly Meetings.

 Tending the Garden—Spiritual nurture workshops and retreats that come to you and your meeting.

 Financial Resources for Meetings

-- A page describing Trustee-managed funds to which Friends and their meetings may apply for a variety of purposes.
+- A page describing Trustee-managed and other funds to which Friends and their meetings may apply for a variety of purposes.